jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.018.png)

   An object might set rules for what kind of values may be filled in into it and a command might be given conditions on whether the procedure might be started or not.
 This might perhaps be done by adding code to a procedure (or for an object, to the __Set__ command).
 From that code may follow, that depending on certain conditions, the execution of the rest of the procedure is or is not run.
 That just may have described a low-level way to handle conditions.
 But conditions could be centric enough in programming, that they might become a construct in the Circle diagram language.
 A (value) object or command might propose a set of conditions, to evaluate whether the value may be assigned or if the command is allowed to execute.

   The documentation may be not so rich yet, apart from some loose ideas.

 ### Object Order

 - By default, objects inside a collection might be put in an arbitrary order.
 The *Object Order* concept may allow sorting a list, or putting things in a manually chosen order, and also perhaps a diagram notation for it.

-This documentation is a collection of ideas, that might be polished up to be made neater.
+- This documentation is a collection of ideas, that might be polished up to be made neater later.

 ### Pointers

 - ![](images/Circle%20Language%20Spec%20Overview.019.jpeg)

-  The intention could be to move pointer-to-pointer related issues from being in more than one place to this chapter.
+  The intention could be to move pointer-related issues to this chapter instead of being spread around multiple places.

   This may or may not have been done yet.

 ### Misc Diagram Topics

 - It would be nice if diagrams could be automatically drawn out: if the metrics and positions of the shapes and lines could be automatically done.
 Suggestions could be found this documentation about aspects of positioning, that might make diagrams look tidier.
-Also described might be ideas about how colors may be used to express things.
-This documentation might still be loose ideas from previous versions of descriptions of this Circle programming language.
+Also described might be ideas about how colors may be used to highlight things

+- This documentation might still be loose ideas from previous descriptions of this Circle programming language.